microsoft/Windows-driver-samples/mtabow.md

 * HLK MVHV tests: New HLK tests for testing Microsoft Teams Scenarios.
 These are simply thin wrappers around MVHV.
 Note: MVHV is shipped as part of HLK MVHV tests.
 * "Underlying MVHV tests": The actual MVHV tests that are shipped inside the HLK.

-## Mapping HLK MVHV Tests to underlying MVHV Test Suites
+## Mapping HLK  Tests to underlying MVHV Tests

 | No  | HLK Test Name                                 | HLK Test Type | MicrosoftVideoHardwareValidator.exe Command  | Associated Logfile    |
 |:----|:---------------------------------------------:|:-------------:|---------------------------------------------:|:---------------------:|